 7 Smart Winter DIY Home Projects to Tackle Now

 1. Paint a Room

-Not that you can’t do this when the temperature outdoors is 103.
+Sure you can paint when the temp outside reads 103.
 But I mean.
-Lots of us enjoy painting our interiors DIY style, and see this for a painting tip or 6 if you’re curious.
+Lots of us enjoy painting our interiors DIY style, and see this for painting tips if you’re curious.

 Which paint color though?
 SEE THESE POSTS on the topic.

 Winter before last, I painted an accent wall in a bedroom in our lower level (see below, and no it is not white!).

 The room is large and awkward, and the bed is inset in a bump-out part of the room.

 Here’s Sterling (mixed at 50%) in our little laundry room, and you can see how soft it is and the gentle contrast with white.